Admissions Requirements & Apply

 - Statement of Education and Career Goals.
 Please write a detailed statement describing your reasons for pursuing a graduate degree in the information and library studies field.
 Include your professional goals and objectives and indicate any area of special interest within the field.

-- Application fee of $50.00 submitted either electronically with your application
+- Application fee of $50.00 submitted either electronically or with your application.

 Admission is rolling.

 Application Requirements for International Applicants

 In addition to the requirements noted above, international applicants should submit the following:

 - ALL transcripts / mark sheets and completed degrees / diplomas for ALL post-secondary schools attended;

 - GRE score report (no more than five years old): UB institution code is 2925 - GRE departmental code is 4701.

 - TOEFL or IELTS score report (must not be more than two years old from the time you begin classes.
 The required minimum TOEFL score is a 213 for a computer based test, 550 for a paper based test and 79 Internet based test.
 The required minimum IELTS (International English Language Testing System) score is 6.5 overall with no individual sub-score below 6.0.